 Having physically disassociated from a central hospital, FEDs must overcome the particular challenges associated with a satellite location, namely a lack of awareness, appeal, and credibility.
-Gresham, Smith and Partners's Kristin Herman-Druc offers three keys to success.
+Gresham, Smith & Partners' Kristin Herman-Druc offers three keys to success.

 For the vast majority of patients, emergency care has traditionally been delivered in a centrally-located hospital emergency department at the nucleus of a given local health system.

 However, the Affordable Care Act has spurred a focus on emergency care at the fringes of a health system’s reach, and more organizations are turning to a satellite system of freestanding emergency departments (FEDs) to provide care in underserved areas, capture additional market share, reduce ED overcrowding and wait times, and accelerate their healthcare reform initiatives.

 Unlike freestanding clinics or urgent care facilities, FEDs offer all of the services typically associated with a hospital ED, adhere to the same design codes and standards, and are staffed 24/7 by doctors and nurses specializing in emergency care.